fouad-khattari/CapsResNet/README.md

 3. Download the necessary datasets (this will be handled automatically when you run the training script for the first time).

-4. Run the training script with the desired dataset and hyperparameters.
+4. Run the train.py script with the desired dataset and hyperparameters.